youny626/AppleEscrow/README.md

 There are three separate escrow implementations in three folders, `Escrow`, `Escrow-vtab-no-pushdown`, `Escrow-preload-to-sqlite`, corresponding to Virtual Tables with Pushdown, Virtual Tables, and Materialized Tables relational engine implementation described in the paper.
 Compile the project with only one of the folders.

 In the folder `EscrowApp`, the file `MyApp.swift` is the main entrypoint for testing the prototype.
 It initializes the escrow instance and calls the `run(access(), compute())` function.
-There are some examples you can modify and test.
+There are some examples in the file that you can modify and test.

 ### Security/Privacy Issues and Ethical Concerns